lf-lang/lf-demos/llm/README.md

 # LLM Demo Overview
 This is a quiz-style game between two LLM agents.
 For each user question typed at the keyboard for the judge, both agents answer in parallel.
-The Judge announces whichever answer arrives first (or a timeout if neither responds within 5 sec), and prints per-question elapsed logical and physical times.
+The Judge announces whichever answer arrives first (or a timeout if neither responds within 5 sec), and prints per-question elapsed physical time.
 # Directory Structure
 - [federated](src/federated/) - Directory for federated versions of LLM demos.
 # Pre-requisites